aboyalejandro/code-quality-check/README.md

 - **Cyclomatic Complexity (CC)**: Measures how complex a function is by counting the number of decisions or branches (e.g., if, for, while).
 Lower complexity means simpler, easier-to-read code.
 Grades range from A (simplest) to F (most complex).

-Example:

-- A function with few if statements is simple (Grade A or B).
-- A function with many conditions is complex (Grade C or worse).

 - **Maintainability Index (MI)**: Tells you how easy the code is to maintain.
 Higher numbers mean more maintainable code.
 Radon uses the length of your code, the number of comments, and its complexity to calculate this score.

 ### Xenon